 It is also important to know what a unique and wonderful opportunity we have to experience this Gift of Hula from the Hawaiian people.
 Hula is one of the most important parts of their culture.
-It is their ancient Storytelling through Movement and Sacred Dance that is unique to the Hawaiian islands.
+As their ancient Storytelling through Movement and Sacred Dance. it is unique to the Hawaiian islands.
 With not having a written language until the 1800’s, when the missionaries arrived, Hula became the living history of the Hawaiian people.
 The Hawaiian Culture is called “The Way of the Heart”, with family and community including their ancestry, their connection to each other, and to the earth, the air and down to each grain of sand.

 It is also called “the Heartbeat of the Hawaiian people” and the glue that holds their culture together, because of how it shares the myths and legends, stories and values of the Hawaiian people through songs, chants and music accompanied by dance with descriptive hand gestures and rhythmic movement of feet and hips, And in sharing it now with non-Hawaiians, it is giving us an opportunity to understand, honor and respect who the Hawaiians are as the indigenous, original people of Hawai’i and their way of living, called Living Aloha; while also giving us the opportunity to have Hula to help us to create a better relationship with our Heart, Mind and Spirit, the sacred land and the human family.

 “The hula is Hawai’i.
 The hula is the history of our country.
 The hula is a story itself if it’s done right.
 And the hula, to me, is the foundation of life.
 It teaches us how to live, how to be.
 It is the ability to create one’s inner feelings and no one else’s.” - Uncle George Na’ope, Kumu Hula

-- It it is structured in a way that enhances the sense of balance and harmony.
+- It enhances the sense of balance and harmony.

 - It is a low-impact exercise, wonderful especially for the hips, legs, knees and arms.

 - It helps develop coordination, flexibility, self-confidence, good health and a better self-image

 - It connects you to your inner essence to express your creative expression.

 - Anyone can do hula